Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to have easy and fast access to the product informations.
+        1. As a Frequent User, I want to have easy and fast access to the product details.
         2. As a Frequent User, I want to check if periodically there are new shoes on sale on the site.
         3. As a Frequent User, I want to check if there are any newly added function or content.